umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 * All Document Types, Templates, Stylesheets etc,  is in the backoffice

 :::note
-Umbraco ID is the single sign-on (SSO) feature across all Umbraco Cloud services and is required to access any project pages as well as backoffices.
+Umbraco Identity (Umbraco ID) is the single sign-on (SSO) feature across all Umbraco Cloud services and is required to access any project pages as well as backoffices.

 Any users that you might have had on your existing Umbraco site will be migrated over to the local clone of the Cloud project along with the database.
 These users, however, will not be able to access the Cloud environments of the project or any of the backoffices associated with those environments.